 The gradient CSS3 parameters themselves may not be a groundbreaking innovation in web building history, but the extra features added in CSS3 deserve a special mention.
 Support of radial gradients alone is nice thing to finally have around, but the introduction of opacity and its use in creating semi-transparent gradient surfaces is sure to catch the attention of quite a few web designers with ideas just waiting to be brought to life.

 It would be fair to note that CSS3 still a comparatively new occurrence in web design, with some browsers only recently coming out with support for these feature or planning to in the nearest future.
 Sure enough, many people are not yet willing to implement CSS3 in their own projects and risk their efforts being unseen by Internet users who experience the web through Internet Explorer 9, for example.

 They are, however, eager to try out the newest features and think of ideas for their inclusion in future projects.
 Naturally, they set out to experiment with the code a bit, but it can feel a bit confusing and awkward when there is no constant graphical output before their eyes.
 To be able to play around with the variables and see the results unfold before their eyes at the same time, web designers turn to CSS3 gradient generators.

-However, if you need to pick out a gradient color for the navigation menu you are designing for one of your websites, an even better choice would be referring to CSS3 Menu, a simple and effective tool for creating professional-looking and functional navigation bars in CSS3.
+However, if you need to pick out a gradient color for the navigation menu you are designing for one of your website builder software, an even better choice would be referring to CSS Menu builder, a simple and effective tool for creating professional-looking and functional navigation bars in CSS3.

 The application will give you complete freedom of choosing the right gradient for a menu, button, sub-menu or any other object, with the added benefit of seeing the whole complete work right there and then!